elnull/pandoc-acronyms/README.md

 Then in the text, use the acronym in encoded form like `[!bba]`.
 The filter will recognize it.
 On first use it replaces the marker with `beer brewing attitude (BBA)`.
 Any later use will be replaced by `BBA`.
 The filter will print a notice if an acronym is found in the text that is not defined in the data file.
-The keys may consist of letters, numbers, dashes and underscores ("a-b" or "ab" or "a_b").
+The keys start with a character and may consist of letters, numbers, dashes, the plus sign and underscores ("a-b", "ab", "a_b" or "c++", but not "++c").

 ## Using the filter